Supposedly Rebellious Series

 Anime and Manga

 - This argument has been made regarding Dilbert, since Scott Adams is less of a radical than he's sometimes thought to be.
 Adams himself gave it away in a book title—I'm not Anti-Business, I'm Anti-Idiot.
-A serious essay in the otherwise humorous book 'The Dilbert Principle' makes it perfectly clear that Scott Adams is not against capitalism and business itself, it is the often inhuman practices associated with them that he wants to satirize.
+A serious essay in the otherwise-humorous book The Dilbert Principle makes it perfectly clear that Scott Adams is not against capitalism and business themselves, it is the often-inhuman practices associated with them that he wants to satirize.
 (And if he were really anti-capitalist, how could he justify making money from all his merchandise?)

 - Indie filmed Saved! starts off with characters being persecuted in a small town for being gay, liberal, atheist, Jewish, or otherwise different.
 Then at the end one of the characters has a baby and decides there must be a God after all.
 Needless to say, the people who wanted to watch an atheist Author Tract were severely pissed off.
 More optimistically, you could say that the plot managed to Take a Third Option.
 The ultimate message of Saved is not that Christianity is wrong, it's that American Evangelicals are doing Christianity wrong.

 - The Brave One was praised by critics for depicting a woman who becomes a vigilante, calling it "dark".
 However, the first two people she shoots are conveniently extremely violent criminals, and in the end the film seems to fall into a Black and White Morality where she was in the right, or she'll be O.K., because she just needed to kill those people for therapy.